MarneeDear/blog/web-stuff/saturn.md

 :
 ```

-And then we can use it in our application like this.
+And then we can use it in our application.
 In Program.fs, the entry point of the app, we do this.

 ```fsharp
 let app = application {